goedgeai/dropt-cli/docs/source/contents/quickstart.rst

    pip install -r requirements.txt

-4. Create and run a new DrOpt project with our controller script, in which ``TEKON`` is the access token of your account:
+4. Create and run a new Dr.Opt project with our control script, in which ``TEKON`` is the access token of your account:

 .. code:: shell